JuliaDocs/DocumenterCitations.jl/docs/src/references.md

 ## Cited References

 The following references are cited in the documentation.
-It is produced with
+The bibliography is produced with

 ~~~markdown
 ```@bibliography